 Last year, EBRD recorded its highest profit ever last year at €2.5 billion of which €2.4 billion were retained, adding to the already sizeable capital buffer.
 The largest profit driver were valuation gains from the equity portfolio, amounting to €1.5 billion compared to €0.2 billion in 2020.
 At the same time, income from lending operations and fees are much more stable at around €1 billion per year.
+Profitability has reversed again in the first half of this year, with the EBRD posting a net loss of nearly €2.2 billion, thus using up most of the additional capital buffer achieved in 2021.
+Realised profits (before provisions and valuation changes) were around €0.8 billion, compared to €1.1 billion for 2021 as a whole.

 While profitability considerations are generally not a key determinant of MDB ratings, the EBRD's financial performance matters more than is the case for most peers.
 Shareholders have provided a solid buffer of paid-in capital, with the expectation that the bank will manage to grow its operations through retained earnings.
 The bank works with a Net Income Allocation Framework, which it adopted in 2016 and which - among other things - proposes that on a rolling three-year basis, at least 75% of the bank's growth in member's equity should be retained in reserves.
-As of end-2021, cumulative retained earnings stood at €13.3 billion, supplementing paid-in capital of €6.2 billion.
+In the past three years, only 4% have been distributed on average.
+As of June 2022, cumulative retained earnings stood at €11.3 billion, supplementing paid-in capital of €6.2 billion.